 Debra began painting in 1984 along with her sisters, under the guidance of their mother who taught them their Dreaming stories.
 During this time, the women artists from the communities at Kintore and Haasts Bluff gathered to start making their own paintings.
 Prior to that time the women artists had assisted the men of their families with their painting, but had not created their own stories from the women's Dreaming tradition.

-Debra employs the classical designs and dotted infilling technique, which has characterized the Pintupi style from the beginnings.
-The motifs in her artwork resemble those found in her mothers, yet her composition and bold colours choice gives Debra's artwork an individualized style.
-Debra uses the warm reds and oranges of her mother's preferred palette, and incorporates other vibrant - sometimes unexpected - colours which make her artworks bold, energetic, and bring that 'wow' factor to any interior.
+Debra employs the classical designs and dotted infilling technique, which has characterised the Pintupi style from the beginnings.
+The motifs in her artwork resemble those found in her mother's; yet her composition and bold colour choices give Debra's artwork an individualised style.
+Debra uses the warm reds and oranges of her mother's preferred palette, and incorporates other vibrant - sometimes unexpected - colours, which make her artworks bold, energetic, and bring that 'wow' factor to any interior.

-The subject matter of Debra's artwork is her mother's Country and the Dreamings associated with certain sites, such as Tjintjintjin, north west of Kintore.
-Her art creates a powerful sense of energy and we look forward to seeing the progression of this mid-career artist.
+The subject matter of Debra's artwork is her mother's Country and the Dreamings associated with certain sites, such as Tjintjintjin, to the north west of Kintore.
+Her art creates a powerful sense of energy and we look forward to seeing the progression of this exciting mid-career artist.